 - Understand and be aware of honest and rational controversy over definitions of common concepts and terms in the field.

 - Understand there are legitimately different missions for a testing effort.

 - Understand the argument that selection of mission depends on contextual factors.
 Able to evaluate relatively simple situations that exhibit strongly different contexts in terms of their implication for testing strategies.

 - Understand the concept of oracles well enough to apply multiple oracle heuristics to their own work and explain what they are doing and why.

 - Understand that complete testing is impossible.
 Improve ability to estimate and explain the size of a testing problem.

-- Familiarize students with the concept of measurement dysfunction
+- Become familiar with the concept of measurement dysfunction.

-- Improve students’ ability to adjust their focus from narrow technical problems (such as analysis of a single function or parameter) through broader, context-rich problems
+- Improve ability to adjust focus from narrow technical problems (such as analysis of a single function or parameter) through broader, context-rich problems.

-- Increase student comfort with formative assessment (assessment done to help students take their own inventory, think and learn rather than to pass or fail the students)
+- Increase comfort with formative assessment (assessment done to help students take their own inventory, think and learn rather than to pass or fail).